AnriiGegliuk/Plant_Disease_CNN/README.md

 <h3>🎯 Project Description!</h3>
 </div>

-In this project, we'll leverage the power of Deep Learning to detect and classify various plant diseases.
+In this project, I will leverage the power of Deep Learning to detect and classify various plant diseases.
 Specifically, we'll be focusing on diseases in tomato plants.

 With climate change and the increasing demand for food production, it's essential to enhance our agricultural practices.
 Detecting plant diseases early can lead to timely treatment, preventing losses and ensuring better yields.
 However, manual disease detection can be time-consuming and requires expertise.